MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 ## Turn off password expiration

-You now need to set the resource account so that the password never expires.
-If the password expires, the resource account will no longer sign in on the device when the password expiry period is reached.
+If the resource account password expires, the device won't sign in after the expiration date.
 The password will then need to be changed for the resource account and then updated on each device.
+To avoid this, you can turn off password expiration.

 > [!NOTE]
 > Setting **Password never expires** is a requirement for shared Microsoft Teams devices.
 If your domain rules may prohibit passwords that don't expire, you'll need to create an exception for each Microsoft Teams device resource account.

 Follow the steps in one of the following tabs to turn on password expiration.

 #### [**Azure Active Directory 2.0**](#tab/azure-active-directory2-password/)